tanuShree1011/Weather-App/README.md

-**#Weather App
-**
-This app gives the weather, humidity and wind speed of any city you search for
+This weather app gives the weather, humidity and wind speed of any city you search for